thindwan/Galaxy-Deep-Learning/ReadMe.md

 Problem Statement:

 To develop a Neural Network to classify Galaxy Images for 37 different categories with probabilities ranging between 0 to 1.
-As we have to classify 37 different labels for each image of the galaxy so its a Multi label Classification Problem.
+As  have to classify 37 different labels for each image of the galaxy so its a Multi label Classification Problem.
-We are building model using CNN architecture with PyTorch as FRAMEWORK.
+Here i am building model using CNN architecture with PyTorch as FRAMEWORK.
 All the coding file are written in .py format using PyCharm
 Below are the steps to follow to run code:
 1) Dataset Download:

-To download the dataset to your cloud we used Kaggle API commands.
+To download the dataset to your cloud  used Kaggle API commands.
 Please follow the steps of instructions mentioned in pdf file named -> Dataset Upload and Download steps.pdf
 Please make sure to unzip all the folders named below before running the code on your terminal:

     images_training_rev1